Members Area

 • If students cannot meet this requirement, they may co-author the proposal with a member (typically their advisor) who does meet the requirement.
 However, it must be clear that it is the student's - not the advisor's - project.
 If the advisor needs to be first author for university’s purposes even though it’s the student’s work, please denote it’s the student’s project on the application.

-• The primary recipient of an AASP research grant may only receive funding once every 3 years.
+• The researcher listed as the lead investigator on the AASP research grant proposal may only receive funding in that role once every 3 years.

 • Projects may only be funded through one of the AASP Grant mechanisms (Research, Collaborative Research, Community Outreach, or Oglesby-Snyder).
 The other grant types have a separate application form.